zengm-games/zengm/README.md

 If that URL doesn't work, try http://127.0.0.1:8080/

+Alternatively, the mod_rewrite rules in .htaccess can be used to make Apache run Basketball GM.
+Everything should work if you just have a domain/subdomain point at this folder with mod_rewrite enabled.

 ## Debugging and Problem Solving

 If something starts behaving weirdly (this is alpha software), you can reset you database by clicking the "Reset DB" link in the debug menu at the top.
-If that still doesn't work (which unfortunately happens sometimes with a corrupted database), delete the folder named `http+++0.0.0.0+8080` within the `indexedDB` folder in your Firefox profile folder.
+If that still doesn't work (which unfortunately happens sometimes with a corrupted database), you might have to just delete everything and start fresh.
+In Firefox, go to the `indexedDB` folder in your Firefox profile folder and delete the folder corresponding to your copy of Basketball GM (such as `http+++0.0.0.0+8080` if you're running it locally through web.py, or `http+++play.basketball-gm.com` if you're playing on the official website).
 That will delete all of the game's stored data.

 To run the test suite, go to http://0.0.0.0:8080/test